 Determine Guiding Principles

-Values might include diversity, teamwork, respect, communication, integrity, innovation, leadership, transparency, employee well-being or work-life balance.
+Values might include diversity, teamwork, respect, communication, integrity, innovation, leadership, transparency, employee well-being, or work-life balance.
 If you feel so moved, you can expand on these values with a sentence or two.
 Make sure to include the whole HR team in this process!
-It’s sure to be an interesting conversation-starter.
+It’s sure to be an interesting conversation starter.

-Decide on Focus Areas
+Decide on Focus Areas for your HR Strategy

-Next, use the guiding principles to zero-in on where your organization needs to step up its game.
+Next, use the guiding principles to zero in on where your organization needs to step up its game.
 For example, if you listed “diversity” as a guiding principle in the first section, in the second section you may want to list “recruitment” as a key focus area.

 It may be time for a little SWOT analysis.
 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 Think about where your company shines and where it is falling short of the values you listed in the previous section.